krotik/eliasdb/doc/tutorial.md

 Query data with EQL
 -------------------
-Data in the datastore can be gueried using EliasDB's own query language called EQL.
+Data in the datastore can be queried using EliasDB's own query language called EQL.
 To get a list of all stored tube lines run the command:
 ```
 get Line
 ```